cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Although these functions have the same interface, the distributions of their outputs are different.

 -   Nonuniform encoding (encode\_to\_curve).
-This function encodes bit strings to points in G.
+This function encodes byte strings to points in G.
     The distribution of the output is not uniformly random in G.

 ~~~
 encode_to_curve(alpha)

-Input: alpha, an arbitrary-length bit string.
+Input: alpha, an arbitrary-length byte string.
 Output: P, a point in G.

 Steps: